 Foreword to the Special Issue on Mining Actionable Insights from Social Networks

-In the recent years, the industry has become interested in developing tools and techniques that can utilize social data to gain competitive advantage over competitors.
+[I really don’t like these first few sentences since it emphasizes marketing, but some of your papers don’t talk about marketing at all.]
+In recent years, companies has become interested in developing tools and techniques that can utilize social data to gain a competitive advantage over competitors.
 Marketing tools, for example, can aggregate and analyze a large volume of social content published online in order to extract insights that can aid the interested parties to improve their services, products, and profile as perceived by the target community.
-As such, research centered around understanding online social networks has led focused on producing theories and methodologies that help understand user communities and their associated phenomena such as user interactions, community discovery, information dissemination within the network, among others.
-Such theoretical work can be applied for extracting actionable insights from social data such as building predictive models (e.g., box office prediction, election prediction, virus spread tracking), marketing management (e.g., sale price suggestion, new product sales prediction, brand popularity, forecasting business downfall), user modeling (e.g., predicting users’ daily activities including recurring actions, customer churn prediction, customer clustering, determining users’ trustworthiness, reliability and credibility), knowledge dissemination in networks (e.g., topic and trend prediction, modeling information diffusion, identification of causality and correlation among event/topics/communities), information diffusion modeling (e.g., sentiment diffusion, competitive intelligence), just to name a few.
+[I suggest starting here:] Research concerning the understanding online social networks has focused on producing theories and methodologies that help understand user communities and their associated phenomena.
+Such theoretical work can be applied to extracting actionable insights from social data such as building predictive models (e.g., box office prediction, election prediction, virus spread tracking), marketing management (e.g., sale price suggestion, new product sales prediction, brand popularity, forecasting business downfall), user modeling (e.g., predicting users’ daily activities including recurring actions, customer churn prediction, customer clustering, determining users’ trustworthiness, reliability and credibility), knowledge dissemination in networks (e.g., topic and trend prediction, modeling information diffusion, identification of causality and correlation among event/topics/communities), and information diffusion modeling (e.g., sentiment diffusion, competitive intelligence), just to name a few.

 The special issue on “Mining Actionable Insights from Social Networks” was edited with the aim of depicting theories, methodologies and techniques that enable the extraction of actionable insights from online social networks.
 We received 18 high-quality submissions from leading researchers in the area and finally accepted 5 papers for this special issue.
 All papers were peer-reviewed by expert reviewers and in some cases went through a couple of revisions and review phases in order to make sure that the quality standards are properly met.
 We believe that this special issue contains some of the leading work in this area that can be used for further research in the field of social network analysis.